-It comprises of tumour cells derived from the monocyte/macrophage lineage.
+It comprises of tumor cells derived from the monocyte/macrophage lineage.

 It usually occurs in lymph nodes, skin, and the gastrointestinal tract.
 Occurrence in the CNS system has also been rarely reported 3.

 The overall prognosis is generally poor due to rapid progression and poor response to therapy.
-Tumour size may be a prognostic factor.
+Tumor size may be a prognostic factor.